CSCfi/rahti-user-guide/docs/introduction/technical_maturity.md

 The GlusterFS storage that is used for all persistent volumes in
 \env{SYSTEM_NAME} at the moment is only a technology preview according to Red Hat, and it has to do additional 2x replication on top of the 3x replication already done by Ceph.
-Thus we have 6x replication of all data, which is unnecessary and would be prohibitively expensive.
+Thus we have 6x replication of all data, which is unnecessary and would be prohibitively expensive for a larger system.

-Before going into production, we want to have another storage class that could be based on either a direct connection to the Ceph system used in cPouta or one that uses Cinder storage from cPouta.
+Before going into production, we want to have another storage class that would not have these limitations and that we could scale up as the system grows.

 We've also seen some stability issues with the storage in heavy use, though not issues that would affect data consistency.
 GlusterFS will remain as an option for at least some time after a new storage system is in place, and there will be instructions for migrating data from the GlusterFS storage class to the final production ready storage class.
-We will still need some solution for RWX volumes when in production, and that solution may be the current GlusterFS installation.
+We will still need some solution for ReadWriteMany volumes when in production, and that solution may be the current GlusterFS installation.

 ### Networking